Heartland Baptist Bible College: History

 In November 1966, the Western Baptist Bible Fellowship, composed of pastors from that region, met in Las Vegas and created the Pacific Coast Baptist Fellowship.
 The school received the approval of the Baptist Bible Fellowship International (BBFI), but was not owned by the BBFI and retained its independence.

 Classes at Pacific Coast Baptist Bible College, a co-educational college, began in fall, 1966 in rented facilities upstairs at the NE corner of the intersection of Glassell and Chapman - "The Circle" - in Orange, California.
 Under the direction of Rev. Ted Hicks, one of the founders and the first president, and then pastor of Bethel Baptist Church in Santa Ana, the college grew and became a preacher-training facility.
 From Orange, it moved to progressively larger campuses in Walnut and Pasadena.
 In 1972, the college acquired a 150 acre campus in San Dimas that had been built in 1928 as a home for underprivileged boys, then became a campus of California State Polytechnic University.
 The school enforced a strict code of student conduct.
 Enrollment at PCBBC reached 500 students in the late 1970s, with students coming mainly from 300 churches in the western United States which were also responsible for a portion of the college's budget.
 However, enrollment declined in the following decade and by 1990 the school had 170 students.
 The college then proposed to demolish the campus, sell 53 acre for a luxury home development, donate 80 acre for park land, and rebuild a more compact campus on the remainder.

 In Summer 1998, because of its financial problems and policy disagreements within the BBFI education establishment, the school moved to Oklahoma City, and was renamed Heartland Baptist Bible College.
 Heartland also withdrew from its affiliation with the BBFI.

-Heartland was granted an exception to Title IX in 2018, which allows it to legally discriminate against LGBT students for religious reasons.